RahulKanwal/seleniumContinuousTesting/README.md

 # seleniumContinuousTesting
-This is a sample project to demonstrate continuous testing
+This is a sample project to demonstrate continuous testing.
+Script is changed.